KazakhstanOfficial Name: Republic of Kazakhstan

 - Buses can be very crowded and unsafe.

 - Due to the danger of theft or assault, be selective regarding which taxi you use, and always avoid entering a cab that already contains persons other than the driver.
+The Embassy highly discourages hailing unlicensed private vehicles on the street and negotiating a fee with the driver on the spot.
+Ridesharing applications such as Uber were introduced in 2016.

 Aviation Safety Oversight: As there is no direct commercial air service to the United States by carriers registered in Kazakhstan, the U.S. Federal Aviation Administration (FAA) has not assessed the government of Kazakhstan’s Civil Aviation Authority for compliance with International Civil Aviation Organization (ICAO) aviation safety standards.
 Further information may be found on the FAA’s safety assessment page.